Two weeks ago my boyfriend was going skiing with a big group of mates.

 - 1 tsp vanilla extract

-- Mix the oats, almonds and seeds in a bowl together.
+- Mix the oats, teff, almonds, dried fruit and seeds in a bowl together.
 Turn the oven on to 160 degrees fan.

 - Grease a deep rectangular dish with butter and put a large piece of greaseproof paper on top.